MiaYun98/eng-kor/README.md

 This is an react website deployed with Netlify

-It is a website that people can translate English in to Korean which is Non-formal way
+It is a website that people can translate English in to Korean which is Non-formal way.

+Help people to talk with thier Korean friends and learn Korean in a more practical way

 ## User story